 We welcome you to view our exhibits and learn about the unique heritage of Mennonites in eastern Pennsylvania.

-Hours: Tuesday through Friday, 10 am to 5 pm; Saturday 10 am to 2 pm
+Hours: Tuesday, by appointment; Wednesday through Friday, 10 am to 5 pm; Saturday 10 am to 2 pm

 $7.00 suggested admission (no charge for MHC members and children under 12).